ryanq47/HackBoxLinux/readme.md

     -- UserCheck: A simple module that will check where a username is being used

 -   -- Keylogger: Uhhh it logs keys locally, be careful using this.

+## Remote Access
+- Through netcat, you can forward a remote HackBox instance to your local machine, no install needed!
+    To do this, on your Host machine, run nc -e ./HackBox.py IPADDRESS PORT Then on your local machine, run nc -nvlp PORT
+    A hackbox instance should then appear on screen
+    Note: Local attacks shouldn't work if doing this, as HackBox is running on the Remote Machine, not locally